 3. The Thomson Reuters Foundation is helping financial institutions fight human trafficking

 The Thomson Reuters Foundation launched a powerful new Toolkit designed to help financial institutions fight human trafficking using data.
 The Toolkit is the product of the United States Banks Alliance, a multi-stakeholder working group convened in 2017 by the Thomson Reuters Foundation.
 The Toolkit responds to rising concerns about the growth of human trafficking operations across the United States and around the world.
 According to estimates by anti-slavery NGO Walk Free Foundation and the International Labour Organization (ILO), 40.3 million people are trapped in modern slavery worldwide.
-The trafficking and exploitation of men, women, and children is a vast, complex, and highly profitable global business generating illegal profits of $150 billion a year.
+The trafficking and exploitation of men, women, and children

 Learn more about how Thomson Reuters is fighting modern slavery.